code128/bloomjosh-source/index.md

 Welcome, I'm Joshua Bloom, a product design leader.

-I'm currently a Director of UX for [Google Cloud](https://cloud.google.com/) where I'm helping to expand the 'serverless' offerings.
+I'm a Director of UX Design for [Google Cloud](https://cloud.google.com/) where I'm helping to expand the 'serverless' offerings.

 ### Background